AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/http-modules/http-module-make-an-oauth-2-request.md

     </tbody>
    </table>

-1. Click **Continue** to save connection settings.
+1. Click **[!UICONTROL Continue]** to save connection settings.
 1. Continue to [OAuth 2.0 request module setup](#oauth-2-0-request-module-setup).

-### Instructions for creating a connection to Google in the HTTP > Make an OAuth 2.0 request module  {#instructions-for-creating-a-connection-to-google-in-the-http-make-an-oauth-2-0-request-module}
+### Instructions for creating a connection to Google in the HTTP >[!UICONTROL Make] an OAuth 2.0 request module  {#instructions-for-creating-a-connection-to-google-in-the-http-make-an-oauth-2-0-request-module}

 The following example shows how to use the HTTP > Make an OAuth 2.0 request module to connect to Google.

 1. Ensure that you have created a project, configured OAuth settings, and generated your credentials as described in [Connect Adobe Workfront Fusion to Google Services using a custom OAuth client](../../../workfront-fusion/connections/connect-fusion-to-google-using-oauth.md).
-1. Open the HTTP > Make an OAuth 2.0 request module.
+1. Open the HTTP >[!UICONTROL Make] an OAuth 2.0 request module.
 1. Click **Add** next to the connection box.
 1. Enter the following values: